aboczek/Gourmet/README.md

 - Clear information about restaurants services.
 - Readable menu.
 - Simple ways to book table at the restaurant.
-- Simple ways to contact us if necessary.
+- Simple ways to find us on map.

 ## Expectations